MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-preview-api-lifecycle.md

 ## Completed API deprecations

-No Azure Resource Manager (ARM) API deprecations to date.
+No Kubernetes Fleet REST API deprecations to date.

 ## How to check API versions in use

 If you're unsure what client or tool is using a specific API version, check the [activity logs](/azure/azure-monitor/essentials/activity-log) using the following command.
-Replace `API_VERSION` with the version you wish to check.
+Update the `API_VERSION` with the version you want to check for.

 ```azurecli-interactive